-Actions Upon Discovery of a Possible or Actual Physical security Event (First Responder) Make sure the scene is safe for you and the public.
-Make the scene safe if possible.
-Stay calm and quickly report to your Manager.
+Actions Upon Discovery of a Possible or Actual Physical security Event (First Responder)

+- 1. Make sure the scene is safe for you and the public.
+Make the scene safe if possible. - 2.
+Stay calm and quickly report to your Manager. - 3.
 Make a clear and accurate report to your Manager.
-Provide your name and contact information.
+Provide your name and contact information. - 4.
 Describe the possible or actual physical security act.
-Be as specific as possible.
+Be as specific as possible. - 5.
 Remain in contact with your Manager until released.
-Additional information may be requested.
-Record any information about your surroundings including vehicles, people, or abnormal odors.
+Additional information may be requested. - 6.
+Record any information about your surroundings including vehicles, people, or abnormal odors. - 7.
+Remain available for further questions from law enforcement.